On the density for sums of independent exponential, Erlang and gamma variates: Fractional calculus and the extension to sums of independent gamma distributed random variables

 \section{Fractional calculus and the extension to sums of independent gamma distributed random variables}

 A gamma distributed random variable $Z$ with parameter $(\alpha, \beta)$ and mean $(\alpha/ \beta)$ has density and m.g.f. given, respectively, by:

-By correspondence, it is tempting to propose an extension of (6.6) to gamma variables simply by replacing $m_i$, $(m_i-1)!$ and $\lambda_i$ by (respectively) $\alpha_i$, $\Gamma(\alpha_i)$ and $\beta_i$.
+By correspondence, it is tempting, but wrong, to extend of (6.6) to gamma variables simply by replacing $m_i$, $(m_i-1)!$ and $\lambda_i$ by (respectively) $\alpha_i$, $\Gamma(\alpha_i)$ and $\beta_i$.
 This would then extend Proposition 6.3 to include a representation for the density for the sum of $k$ independent gamma random variables with parameters $(\alpha_i, \beta_i)$.
-The proposal would appear to be reasonable given that in Sec.
+Such a proposal would appear to be reasonable given that in Sec.
 5 we saw that the Erlang density with parameters $(n, \lambda)$ may be found as:

 and if, for $f(x)=e^{xt}$, $\frac{d^v}{dx^v}f(x) = t^ve^{xt}$ were true for noninteger $v > 0$ then we could similarly conclude:

 However, unlike the Erlang distribution, $\alpha$ is not restricted to being a positive integer and whilst $\beta^\alpha$ and $\Gamma(\alpha)$ may be obvious generalisations of $\beta^n$ and $(n-1)!$ for positive noninteger parameters, the derivative term in (8.2) needs elaborating and we will require the tools of \textit{fractional calculus} in order to formalise this extension.